-The rules of the SEC require that the Company disclose late filings of reports of stock ownership (and changes in stock ownership) by its directors, executive officers, and beneficial owners of more than ten percent of the Company s stock.
+The rules of the SEC require that the Company disclose late filings of reports of stock ownership (and changes in stock ownership) by its directors, executive officers, and beneficial owners of more than ten percent of the Company's stock.
 The Company has undertaken responsibility for preparing and filing the stock ownership forms required under Section 16(a) of the Securities and Exchange Act of 1934, as amended, on behalf of its officers and directors.
-Based upon a review of forms filed and information provided by the Company s officers and directors, we believe that all Section 16(a) reporting requirements were met during 2008, except that Mr. Merrill A. Miller, Jr. had one late Form 4 to report a disposition of indirectly held shares of the Company
+Based upon a review of forms filed and information provided by the Company's officers and directors, we believe that all Section 16(a) reporting requirements were met during 2012.

-STOCKHOLDER PROPOSALS FOR THE 2010 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR THE 2014 ANNUAL MEETING

-If you wish to submit proposals to be included in our 2010 Proxy Statement, we must receive them on or before December 2, 2009.
-Please address your proposals to: Dwight W. Rettig, Senior Vice President, General Counsel and Secretary, National Oilwell Varco, Inc., 7909 Parkwood Circle Drive, Houston, Texas 77036.
+If you wish to submit proposals to be included in our 2014 Proxy Statement, we must receive them on or before December 11, 2013.
+Please address your proposals to: Dwight W. Rettig, Executive Vice President, General Counsel and Secretary, National Oilwell Varco, Inc., 7909 Parkwood Circle Drive, Houston, Texas 77036.

-If you wish to submit proposals at the meeting that are not eligible for inclusion in the Proxy Statement, you must give written notice no later than February 12, 2010 to: Dwight W. Rettig, Senior Vice President, General Counsel and Secretary, National Oilwell Varco, Inc., 7909 Parkwood Circle Drive, Houston, Texas 77036.
+If you wish to submit proposals at the meeting that are not eligible for inclusion in the Proxy Statement, you must give written notice no later than February 21, 2014 to: Dwight W. Rettig, Executive Vice President, General Counsel and Secretary, National Oilwell Varco, Inc., 7909 Parkwood Circle Drive, Houston, Texas 77036.
 If you do not comply with this notice provision, the proxy holders will be allowed to use their discretionary voting authority on the proposal when it is raised at the meeting.
-In addition, proposals must also comply with National Oilwell Varco s bylaws and the rules and regulations of the SEC.
+In addition, proposals must also comply with National Oilwell Varco's bylaws and the rules and regulations of the SEC.